 Tracking finances, sales, movements, inventory – including any surpluses or deficits – distributors have to wear many different hats.
-Yet unlike manufacturers and wholesalers, distributors also have capital investments in complex supply chains that must be kept in check.
+Yet unlike manufacturing companies, distributors also have capital investments in complex supply chains that must be kept in check.
 With so much at stake, selecting the wrong ERP for distributors that doesn’t fully match their needs can waste precious time and money.

-Choosing the right ERP should be done with care, as it requires far more than going through a system’s feature list or technical abilities.
-In this article, we’ll share what capabilities to consider, questions to ask during vendor selection, along with some of the top ERP systems for distribution businesses on the market today.
+Choosing the best ERP for distributors should be done with care, as it requires far more than going through a system’s feature list, advantages, or technical abilities.
+In this article, we’ll share what capabilities to consider and questions to ask during vendor selection.
+We’ll also spotlight some of the top ERP systems for distribution businesses on the market today.

 Sales Order Management

-Modern ERP systems for distributors use sales order management features to automate order processing.
+Modern ERP systems for distributors use sales order management features to automate order processing, sales analysis, and sales channels management.
 This is done by pulling in customer data from omnichannel ordering tools such as POS software.
 Sales order management functions that a proper ERP for distribution businesses should cover include:

 - Sales order processing

 - Self-service for vendor

 - Customer pricing

 Look for an ERP that paints you a financial picture at the item and customer level.
 Accounting components can include many financial planning tools.
 Your ERP platform should support tax regulations, currencies, payments, and automatic cost calculators applicable to your area and sphere of operations.